martinber/noaa-apt/docs/usage.md

 of the decoding process, then open each WAV on something like Audacity to see where things went wrong.
 I use Audacity because it shows the samples clearly and _Analyze > Plot Spectrum_ is really useful.

+Otherwise you can send me the WAV file so I can take a look, it could be a problem with my decoder.

 [atp-dec/apt-dec]: https://github.com/csete/aptdec
 [WXtoImg]: http://wxtoimg.com/